eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

     !!! warning

-        The `develop` branch should be avoided for uenv deployed on CSCS clusters unless it is absolutely neccesary.
+        The `develop` branch should be avoided for uenv deployed on CSCS clusters unless it is absolutely necessary.

 `mount`